FrostyX/infra-docs/fedorapastebin.rst

 2. Introduction
 ----------------

 Fedora pastebin is powered by sticky-notes which is included in EPEL.

-Fedora theming (skin) is included in puppet module.
+Fedora theming (skin) is included in ansible role.

 3. Installation